sjkp/Microsoft-teams-docs/teams/updateremovetab.md

 ### Presenting the user with content options upon tab removal

-Your code should call `microsoftTeams.settings.getSettings(<callback>)`.
-Once you receive the callback, you can use these settings to determine the tab content that is being removed.
+Your code should call `microsoftTeams.settings.getSettings(function(settings) { /* ... */ })`.
+Once your callback is invoked, you can use these settings to determine the tab content that is being removed.

 <!--
-Call microsoftTeams.settings.getSettings(<callback>).
-Once you receive the callback, you can use these settings to determine the tab content that is being removed.
+Call microsoftTeams.settings.getSettings(function(settings) { /* ... */ }).
+Once your callback is invoked, you can use these settings to determine the tab content that is being removed.
 	Note that when a tab is added, you can set 'customSettings' inside Settings and use this to help you re-hydrate your context when the tab is removed.
 This is a string, but you can of course store multiple settings here by serializing or 'stringifying' an object.
 -->